Configure Azure Files

 Access key An access key is an older and less flexible option.
 An Azure storage account has two access keys that can be used when making a request to the storage account, including to Azure Files.
 Access keys are static and provide full control access to Azure Files.
 Access keys should be secured and not shared with users, because they bypass all access control restrictions.
 A best practice is to avoid sharing storage account keys and use identity-based authentication whenever possible.

-A Shared Access Signature (SAS) SAS is a dynamically generated Uniform Resource Identifier (URI) that's based on the storage access key.
-SAS provides restricted access rights to an Azure storage account, including to Azure Files.
+A Shared Access Signature (SAS) token SAS is a dynamically generated Uniform Resource Identifier (URI) that's based on the storage access key.
+SAS provides restricted access rights to an Azure storage account.
 Restrictions include allowed permissions, start and expiry time, allowed IP addresses from where requests can be sent, and allowed protocols.
-An SAS is mostly used to provide API access from code.
+With Azure Files, a SAS token is only used to provide REST API access from code.

 Use identity-based authentication

 After you enable identity-based authentication for a storage account, users can access files on the Azure file share with their sign-in credentials.
-When a user tries to access data in Azure Files, the request is sent to Microsoft Entra ID for authentication.
-If authentication succeeds, Microsoft Entra ID returns a Kerberos token.
+When a user tries to access data in Azure Files, the request is sent to either AD DS or Microsoft Entra ID for authentication, depending on the AD source you selected.
+If authentication succeeds, the AD source returns a Kerberos token.
 The user then sends a request that includes the Kerberos token, and the Azure file share uses that token to authorize the request.
-AD DS authentication works in the same way, where AD DS provides the Kerberos token.

 Configure Azure file share permissions

-If you've enabled identity-based authentication, you can use role-based access control (RBAC) roles to control access rights (or, permissions) to Azure file shares.
-Azure includes the Azure file shares' related roles in the following table.
+If you've enabled identity-based authentication, you can use Azure role-based access control (RBAC) to control access rights (or, permissions) to Azure file shares.
+The following table lists the built-in roles for Azure Files.

 Storage File Data SMB Share Reader Users in this role have read access to the Azure file share over SMB.